swingczy/c_lc/readme.md

-personal leetcode project in C language.
+Personal leetcode project in C language.

-It's impossible to new a cmake project for every Solution, so, I put them together into the folder `solutions`.
+It's impossible to create a new cmake project when there's a new Solution, so I gathered them into the folder `solutions`,
+one file for one leetcode problem.

 # Environment

 Debian11 WSL
-lastest cmake, gcc, gdb

 VSCode
+lastest cmake, gcc, gdb via apt

-extensions:
+VSCode extensions:
-ms-vscode-remote.remote-wsl
+* ms-vscode-remote.remote-wsl
-ms-vscode.cmake-tools
+* ms-vscode.cmake-tools
-ms-vscode.cpptools
+* ms-vscode.cpptools

-## Build
+# Build

 ```bash
 $ mkdir build